Tytonidae: Cultural aspects

 Common names such as "demon owl", "death owl", "ghost owl", or "lich owl" (from lich, an old term for a corpse) show that rural populations in many places considered barn owls to be birds of evil omen.
 For example, the Tzeltal people in Mexico regard them as "disease givers".
 These owls do not "hoot", instead emitting raspy screeches and hissing noises, and their white face and underbelly feathers, visible as they fly overhead, make them look "ghostly".
 Consequently, they were often killed by farmers who were unaware of the benefits these birds bring.
 Negative perceptions can also be attributed to the false belief that they could eat large animals, such as chickens and cats.
 In Thailand, people believe that when the barn owl flies over or perches on the roof of any house, the inhabitants of that house will die.
 In South Africa, barn owls are often associated with witchcraft and are persecuted.
 In some South African cultures, these owls are used in muthi, a form of traditional medicine, and are believed to give special powers when consumed.

 In India, Hindus consider the barn owl to be the mount and symbol of Lakshmi, goddess of wealth and fortune.

 Mummified barn owls from Ancient Egypt have also been found.

+In Brazilian folklore, barn owls (popularly known as Rasga-Mortalha, lit.
+'Shroud-Ripper') are frequently associated with the mythical creature Matinta Pereira (or Matinta Perê), an entity commonly depicted as an aged hag or witch capable of transforming into a barn owl or striped cuckoo.
+According to popular belief, particularly in the north of Brazil, she torments urban and rural residents by screaming loudly throughout the night, stopping only when appeased with gifts like tobacco, coffee, and similar goods.